 The Sungai Nibong Bus Terminal

-"Terminal bass Expres Sungai Nibong" It was opened in May 2005.
-Sungai Nibong Express Bus Terminal is the main bus terminal for long-distance buses.
 Sungai Nibong is the name of the town, where the bus terminal is situated.
 It's close to the Penang Bridge and Bukit Jambul.
 From here the buses leave to all directions of the country.
 Some buses are leaving for Thailand.

 There is also a bus station at Butterworth.
-This can be reached easily, if you take the boat

-from Georgetown to Butterworth.
+This can be reached easily, if you take the boat from Georgetown to Butterworth.
 When you arrive at Butterworth you'll see the bus station, although it's very old.

-at the best hotel reservations on Penang
+Have a look at the best hotel reservations on Penang

 and save up to 75% OFF normal room rates.